jkeefe/workshops/module-chatbot-add-nlp/README.md

 What we just built is a good starter script, incorporating the natural language processing for catching strangeness and letting you build from scratch.
 If you'd like to start over, start from [this file](./a-good-start.rs).

-## Pursuing more

-- Dexter documentation is really good
-- Read more about [RiveScript](https://www.rivescript.com/docs/tutorial), the language Dexter uses.
-(Most, but not all, RiveScript features are available in Dexter.)